BLOG

 • for each storey with no bedrooms—on the most likely travel path of exit from the dwelling.

-Where Should Smoke Alarms Not Be Installed
+Where Shouldn’t Photoelectric Smoke Alarms Be Installed?

-Part 5A (3) also provides exact distances and measurements where smoke alarms should / should not be installed.
-It states that smoke alarms must not be installed;
+Part 5A (3) also provides exact distances and measurements where photoelectric smoke alarms should / should not be installed.
+It states that photoelectric smoke alarms must not be installed;

 • within 300mm of a light fitting.